-When you’ll see the following photographs and video taken by my travel partner Mikhail Mestnikov once in the winter at -52C, feel free to call Andrey’s activity as the world’s coldest ice winter swimming.
+When the swimming was done, it was -52C in a daytime.
+At night, -63C.
+Feel free to call Andrey’s activity as the world’s coldest ice winter swimming.
 Why not, if it takes places in the coldest place? ;)

 M56 Kolyma Highway (Road of Bones) in the middle of October.
 Between Yakutsk and Oymyakon.
 Republic Sakha (Yakutia), Siberia, Russia.
 Photo by Mac Mackenney, MaxAdventure.co.uk.
 Especially for AskYakutia.com